This article is updated in July 2021

 Click on Start new build

-In the Specify build configuration dialog box, check Enable remote access and start the build process.
+In the Specify build configuration dialog box, select your correct branch and workflow, and again click on Start new build to start the build process.

-As the build starts, wait for some time and you will see some instructions for establishing an SSH or VNC connection.
+As the build starts, expand the “Explore build machine via SSH or VNC client” tab, wait for some time and you will see some instructions for establishing an SSH or VNC connection.

 Access using SSH